wafflepie/redux-syringe/docs/README.md

 A collection of tools for maintaining large Redux applications by enabling dependency injection of Redux code and development of multi-instance components by namespacing their state.

-Redux Syringe consists mainly of:

-- [Store enhancers](https://github.com/reduxjs/redux/blob/master/docs/Glossary.md#store-enhancer) for injecting reducers, middleware, and epics into your Redux store after the store is created.
-- Logic for managing your state via [namespaces](/tutorial/02-namespacing).

 Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your components.
 The [quick start guide](/getting-started/quick-start) and the [tutorial](/tutorial/01-dependency-injection) use React as the view library of choice.

 ## Installation